yasmeenbvb/CRWR2900-draft/07-Resources.md

 At a minimum, please read _The Hidden Life of Trees_ (Wohlleben), _The Perfection of the Morning_ (Butala), and _Into the Wild_ (Krakauer).

+Also read everything on the [course website](https://crwr2900.netlify.com/).

+And please review your instructor's [bookshelf for this course on Goodreads](https://www.goodreads.com/review/list/54311635-ross-laird?shelf=creative-writing-2900&utf8=%E2%9C%93&view=covers).

 And, while you're at it, read as many of these books as you can:

 ## Books on writing a sentence/punctuation